 Sure, you could be a walking billboard for a multibillion-dollar corporation.
-And sure, those running clothes fit well, perform well and generally look okay.
+And sure, most mainstream running gear fits alright, performs well and generally looks okay.
 But there are better options out there.
-These are choices that will take you from, “Who’s that weird dude who always runs wearing lime green?” to “Since when did Ryan Gosling start working out in Brooklyn?”
+Options that will take you from, “Who’s that weirdo who always runs wearing lime green?” to “Who's that rock star who dresses as well as they run?”
 Options that are understated, but won’t leave you soaked in sweat like a cotton t-shirt.
 Options that won’t look out of place on your post-run coffee stop.
-So, burn the neon tee and step into the running clothing of reserved, well-dressed gentlemen.
+So, burn the neon tee and suit up with some of the following boutique brands that are crushing it lately.

 Based in the UK, Iffley Road specializes in a heritage aesthetic.
 Their clothing is high-performance, but the colors are muted to keep you looking more like a well-mannered lad than a pro track athlete.